bottiger1/easy-undervolt/README.md

 ### Why am I not getting the exact frequency or voltage I specified?
 I believe it is because the driver forces your settings to the nearest valid values.

+### I edited my User Mode profile already, how do I export a default profile?
+1. Create a new profile.
+2. Click the VF Tuner button under Clock.
+3. Click the DEFAULT radio button (not the square one).
+Then click save.
+4. You can now export this one as your default profile.